Age of Information in Ultra-Dense IoT Systems: Performance and Mean-Field Game Analysis: Analysis of the Average AoI and the Average Peak AoI

 The $j$-th status update completes its service and thus, no new status update arrivals will occur during $T_j$.
 Therefore, under the event $\Psi_j$, the conditional distribution of $T_j$ is that of the service time $T_j$, conditioned on $T_j$ being smaller than the time interval from $t_j$ to the next status update arrival, $T_{\lambda}$.
 Then, the conditional distribution of the service time $T_j$ is given by:

 with the conditional expectation:

 Conditioned on the complement event $\bar{\Psi}_j$, $T_j$ is equivalent to the service duration $S_j$.
-Note that, there is no new status update arrival during $S_j$.
+Note that the delivered $j$-th packet did not spend time for waiting as this packet arrived during the service period and preempted an undergoing service.
+Thus, different from the case for the event $\Psi_j$, there does not exist the interval $Z_j$ conditioned on the event $\bar{\Psi}_j$.
 Thus, the conditional distribution of $T_j$ given the event $\bar{\Psi}_j$ is that of the service duration $S_j$, conditioned on $S_j$ being smaller than $T_{\lambda}$.
 Similar to \eqref{eqn:pdf_T_wp_case1}, the conditional distribution $f_{T}(t\mid\bar{\Psi}_j)$ can be derived as:

 with the conditional expectation:

 Based on the probabilities for the events $\Psi_j$ and $\bar{\Psi}_j$ calculated in \eqref{eqn:prob_psi} and \eqref{eqn:prob_bar_psi}, as well as the conditional expectations calculated in \eqref{eqn:e_t_psi} and \eqref{eqn:e_t_bar_psi}, we now derive the expected value of $T_j$: